-SPO aims to maintain a high fleet of days that vessels are unavailable.
-Low a lack of demand or because vessels are unavailable due to repairs and
+SPO aims to maintain a high fleet utilisation rate by reducing the number of days that vessels are unavailable.
+Low utilisation rates can occur as a result of a lack of demand or because vessels are unavailable due to repairs and maintenance (a modern fleet helps in this regard).

-While SPO seeks to maximise its operating costs are kept low to maintain margins.
-SPO's principal operating costs are manning costs, repair and of vessels.
+While SPO seeks to maximise its revenues, it is also important that operating costs are kept low to maintain margins.
+SPO's principal operating costs are manning costs, repair and maintenance costs and depreciation of vessels.